-Course Number and Title: LOM 210 Accounting for Operations and Logistics
+Course Number and Title: LOM 210 Accounting for LOM

 This course examines internal accounting data and procedures used by management for planning, control, and decision-making in logistics and operations.
 Topics include accounting fundamentals and theory, cost behaviors, cost management and budgeting, revenue predictions, and alternative management decision-making perspectives.